chinamike65/hugo-tuolesi/content/book3/book3en.md

 And because the Buddha has always seen that all living beings are suffering, his great compassion never stops, and he constantly saves all living beings.

-2) The wisdom, merit, and virtue of the Buddha The great wisdom is the wisdom, merit and virtue of the Buddha.
+2) The wisdom, merit, and virtue of the Buddha

+The great wisdom is the wisdom, merit and virtue of the Buddha.

 All the principles of Dharma, all the principles of dependent arising, all realms, Buddhas can understand.

-The wisdom of the Buddha can arise anytime, anywhere, without hindrance.
+The wisdom of the Buddha can arise at anytime, anywhere, without hindrance.

 In "Zan Ying Zan" says:

-The World-Honored Dharma of the fallen age, the origin of all species,
+The World-Honored Dharma of the fallen age,

+the origin of all species,

-Like a sour fruit in the palm of your hand, it is a state of respect for the mind.
+Like a sour fruit in the palm of your hand,

+it is a state of respect for the mind.

-All dharmas move and not move, if one or all,
+All dharmas move and not move,

+if one or all,

-Like the wind in the sky, there is no hindrance in respect.
+Like the wind in the sky,

+there is no hindrance in respect.

-In the first four sentences, the Buddha sees the causes of dependent origination of all dharmas very clearly, just like looking at the ummara fruit in his hand (a kind of almost transparent fruit produced in India at that time), which is the realm of Buddha's intention.
+In the first four sentences, the Buddha sees the causes of dependent origination of all dharmas very clearly, just like looking at the ummara fruit in his hand (a kind of almost transparent fruit found in India at that time), which is the realm of Buddha's intention.

 274